-Figure 10.
-Test Circuit for Performance Curves
+Figure 8.
+Test Circuit for Performances Curves

-OPERATION

-POWER SUPPLY MONITOR
+OPERATION POWER SUPPLY MONITOR

-The ADE7761A continuously monitors the power supply ( $V{\rm DD}$ ) with its on-chip, power supply monitor.
-If the supply is less than 4 V $\pm$ 5%, the ADE7761A goes into an inactive state, that is, no energy is accumulated and the CF, F1, and F2 outputs are disabled.
+The ADE7761 contains an on-chip power supply monitor.
+The power supply (V{DD}) is continuously monitored by the ADE7761.
+If the supply is less than 4 V \pm 5%, the ADE7761 goes into an inactive state, that is, no energy is accumulated and the CF, F1, and F2 outputs are disabled.
 This is useful to ensure correct device operation at power-up and during power-down.
-The power supply monitor has built-in hysteresis and filtering, which provides a high degree of immunity to false triggering due to noisy supplies.
+The power supply monitor has built-in hysteresis and filtering.
+This gives a high degree of immunity to false triggering due to noisy supplies.

-The power supply and decoupling for the part should be such that the ripple at $V{\rm DD}$ does not exceed 5 V $\pm$ 5% as specified for normal operation.
+The power supply and decoupling for the part should be such that the ripple at $V{\rm DD}$ does not exceed 5 V \pm 5% as specified for normal operation.

-Figure 11.
-On-Chip, Power Supply Monitoring
+Figure 9.
+On-Chip Power Supply Monitoring

-ANALOG INPUTS

-Channel V1 (Current Channel)
+ANALOG INPUTS Channel V1 (Current Channel)

-The voltage outputs from the current transducers are connected to the ADE7761A at Channel V1.
-It has two voltage inputs, $V{1A}$ and $V{1B}$ .
-These inputs are fully differential with respect to $V{1N}$ .
+The voltage outputs from the current transducers are connected to the ADE7761 here.
+Channel V1 has two voltage inputs, V{1A} and V{1B} .
+These inputs are fully differential with respect to V{1N} .
 However, at any one time, only one is selected to perform the power calculation (see the Fault Detection section).

-The maximum peak differential signal on $V{1A} - V{1N}$ and $V{1B} - V{1N}$ is $\pm 660$ mV.
-However, Channel 1 has a programmable gain amplifier (PGA) with user-selectable gains of 1 or 16 (see Table 5).
-This gain facilitates easy transducer interfacing.
+The maximum peak differential signal on $V{1A}\text{-}V{1N}$ and $V{1B}\text{-}V{1N}$ is ±660 mV.